Robert-van-Engelen/MultiPC/readme.md

 `CALL 8240,0` switch to program 0, `CALL 8240,1` switch to program 1, and so on up to program 9.

+To clear a program slot just make it the current slot and enter `NEW`.

-`CALL 8240,NEW` deletes all 10 programs.
+`CALL 8240,NEW` clears all 10 programs.

 To make this easier and avoid costly mistakes when entering the calling address, in RESERVE MODE define the S (switch) key: